cilium/cilium/Documentation/concepts.rst

 Labels
 ======

-Labels are a generic, flexible and highly scaleable way of addressing a large set of resources as they allow for arbitrary grouping and creation of sets.
+Labels are a generic, flexible and highly scalable way of addressing a large set of resources as they allow for arbitrary grouping and creation of sets.
 Whenever something needs to be described, addressed or selected this is done based on labels: